qmk/qmk_firmware/README.txt

 further Getting Started information.

-The documentation for the library itself (but not the documentation for the individual demos, projects or bootloaders) is also available as a seperate package from the project webpage for convenience if Doxygen cannot be installed.
+The documentation for the library itself (but not the documentation for the individual demos, projects or bootloaders) is also available as a separate package from the project webpage for convenience if Doxygen cannot be installed.